- Home

 Is e-invoicing mandatory in New Zealand ?

 E-invoicing is not currently mandatory in New Zealand for B2B transactions.
 In B2G, e-invoicing is mandatory and central government agencies must be able to receive e-invoices.
+In 2027, large B2G-suppliers will be required to send e-invoices.

 Who is affected?

-All central government agencies must be able to receive e-invoices.
 B2B businesses may use e-invoicing voluntarily.

 Compliance requirements